Answers to users’ most frequently asked questions.

-We will initially list markets for football (NFL, NCAA), basketball (NBA, WNBA, NCAA Men's), baseball (MLB), golf, and hockey (NHL).
+We will initially list markets for football (NFL, NCAA), basketball (NBA, WNBA, NCAA Men's), baseball (MLB), golf, hockey (NHL), and soccer (World Cup).
 We will offer bets on Winner (moneyline), Spread, Total Points (over/under), and Futures.
 Follow us on social for updates on our expanded offerings!

-Sporttrade will offer sports betting in New Jersey soon with several other states following in 2023 and beyond, pending regulatory approval.
+Sporttrade offers sports betting in New Jersey with several other states following in 2023 and beyond, pending regulatory approval.

 Sign up here and stay tuned for when the app will become available via iOS in your state (and additional updates for Android and/or Desktop down the line).

 If Sporttrade becomes live in your state, you can download the iOS app, create an account and immediately start placing trades.

 If Sporttrade is not live in your state, you will still be able to download the iOS app to observe markets, but sign up on getsporttrade.com to be notified when you can begin placing a trade.

 Sporttrade’s own grown technology is built with the same cutting edge technology that today’s biggest financial exchanges and trading apps utilize.